Lecrapouille/gdcef/README.md

 needed when the CEF initialization function cannot reach or modify the command line of the application (the `int main(int argc, char* argv[])`) which it is our case since we do not want to depend on a modified Godot (forked) holding internally a CEF.
-We gave a try: modifying Godot code source works but this becomes too complex to follow evolution of Godot and CEF (since we are not developing the Godot engine code source).
+We gave it a try: modifying Godot source code works but this becomes too complex to follow evolution of Godot and CEF (since we are not developing the Godot engine source code).
 For more information you can read this [section](https://github.com/stigmee/doc-internal/blob/master/doc/tuto_modif_godot_fr.md#modification-du-main-de-godot-v34-stable).

 The detail design on how the both processes talk together is described in this